Ryzeson/Data-Structures/DoublyLinkedList/README.txt

-Ryzeson Maravich
-hw2
+hw1 & hw2

-Figuring out what iterators were, how they worked, and where to implement it was the hardest part.
-Other than that, things were much more straightforward and easier to conceptualize than the last part.
+Figuring out what comparators/iterators were, how they worked, and where to implement it was the hardest part.
+Other than that, things were much fairly straightfoward and easy to conceptualize.